How do I know if I’m being blown off?

 Response Time in the Past

-However, if you are emailing someone you met on a dating site and they aren’t responding — well… take a hint.
-If you know that your contact is online all the time, they are most likely making a point by not responding.
+However, if you email someone you met on a dating site and they aren’t responding—well, take a hint.
+If you know that your contact is always online, they are most likely making a point by not responding.

 Are you the slow responder?

 For you slow responders, taking the time to offer a prompt response is a common courtesy.
-Email has now been mainstream for about 25 years.
-Because of this, the anticipation of a fast reply with email is expected.
-When thinking about email, with that goes quick responses.
+Email has now been mainstream for decades.
+Because of this, the anticipation of a fast reply via email is expected.
+When thinking about email, that goes with quick responses.

-Here’s an opportunity for relationship building by positively using email to encourage or grow relationships.
-That is why putting effort into writing eloquently and straightforwardly is a useful skill to have.
+Here’s an opportunity to build relationships by positively using email to encourage or grow them.
+That is why putting effort into writing eloquently and straightforwardly is a valuable skill.

 Set Expectations

-For example, in my case, since I am online every weekday for on average 6 hours each day, I don’t do email on the weekends.
-Not for business or personal.
-Therefore I communicate that to contacts so they know not to expect a response on the weekends.
+For example, since I am online during the day during the week, I don’t email on the weekends, not for business reasons, and rarely for personal reasons.
+Therefore, I communicate that to contacts so they know not to expect a response on the weekends.

 That’s why they call it communication.
-So use your email to communicate your expectations as well as manage what others can expect from you.
+So use your email to communicate your expectations and manage what others can expect from you.